ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

   - Make sure that you installed the driver with /driver_files/install_driver.exe, and that the driver installed properly
   - Open SteamVR settings -> startup -> addons, and make sure that apriltagtrackers is enabled
   - If SteamVR runs in administrator mode, you may have to run mediapipepose by running /bin/mediapipepose.exe as administrator
+  - If using for VRChat, you can also just use OSC instead

 **The tracking is unuseably bad:**